joelstephen97/shell-automation-linux/README.md

 # shell-automation-linux

-## Useful for personal automation on maybe useful for automation on Linux based EC2 instances
+1. Useful for personal automation on maybe useful for automation on Linux based EC2 instances
-## Rename fields in .sh file according to your usage
+2. Rename fields in .sh file according to your usage

-If you have some arbitrary **bash(.sh)** file in  **home/user/somefile/run.sh**
+## STEPS:

-Then follow these steps to make sure this bash script is always run on startup
+If you have some arbitrary **bash(.sh)** file in  **home/user/somefile/run.sh** Then follow these steps to make sure this bash script is always run on startup.

 1. cd into **etc/systemd/system/**
 2. **sudo nano name.service**